GoogleChrome/web.dev/src/site/content/en/blog/trust-tokens/index.md

 The following is adapted from
 [sample code in the API explainer](https://github.com/WICG/trust-token-api#sample-api-usage).

 Imagine that a user visits a news website (`publisher.example`) which embeds advertising from a third party ad network (`foo.example`).
-The user has previously used an online store that issues trust tokens (`issuer.example`).
+The user has previously used a social media site that issues trust tokens (`issuer.example`).

 The sequence below shows how trust tokens work.